AlLenkov/FRC971-PcbCatalog/Spartan Robotics PCB Catalog/README.md

 * Other sensors with similar active low (NPN) output signal

 	#### Compatibility
-	* Sensors or switching devices with similar Output to Automation Direct QMI7-0N-0F Most industrial switching devices from Automation Direct and similar distributors
+	* Sensors or switching devices with similar Output to Automation Direct QMI7-0N-0F and most industrial switching devices from Automation Direct and similar distributors
 	* Compatible with Spartan Board

 ---